 City, town, and county councilmembers and county commissioners are legislators.
 Together they constitute a legislative body which is given authority by the state constitution and state law to make local law.
 Local legislative authority is generally limited to what the state specifically grants to counties, cities and towns.
-However, code cities, charter cities and charter counties have "home rule" powers which permit them to exercise authority not specifically granted; provided that the state has not specifically prohibited that local authority.
+However, code cities, charter cities, and charter counties have "home rule" powers which permit them to exercise authority not specifically granted, provided that the state has not specifically prohibited that local authority.

-While mayors and city managers often develop and propose policies, their basic responsibility is to carry out the council's directives and to implement the policy adopted by the council.
+While mayors and city managers often develop and propose policies, their basic responsibility is to carry out the council's directives and to implement the policies adopted by the council.
 Commissioners serve both legislative and executive roles.
 The relationship of the executive to the legislative body varies by form of local government.

-- Commission Form of Government.
-In the commission form of government one elective body includes the executive, legislative, and administrative functions of government.
+- Commission Form of Government: In the commission form of government, one elective body includes the executive, legislative, and administrative functions of government.
 There is only one Washington city (Shelton) currently operating under this form of government.
 Thirty-four Washington counties have commission forms of government.
 The board of commissioners sits as a body, passes laws, and makes policy.
 Clallam County's home rule charter established a county administrator to assist the commissioners but both the executive and legislative functions are retained by the commissioners.

 The separation of authority between the legislative body and the chief executive in the mayor-council, county executive and council-manager forms of government is very similar.
 In the mayor-council form of government, the mayor is the chief administrative officer who is responsible for all administrative functions.
-When separately elected, the county executive serves as chief administrative officer in those counties that have a council (e.g., King, Pierce, Snohomish and Whatcom Counties).
+When separately elected, the county executive serves as chief administrative officer in those counties that have a council (such as King, Pierce, Snohomish, and Whatcom counties).
 In the council-manager form, the appointed manager is the chief administrative officer.
 The council creates the departments, authorizes positions, and fixes compensation.
 The council may not direct the hiring of any employee by the chief administrative officer, although local ordinances may call for council confirmation of appointments in the mayor-council form of government.
 The mayor has the power to appoint and remove all appointive officers and employees consistent with the laws of the city.
 This authority to hire and fire may be delegated to department heads.
 In the council-manager form, the manager supervises city business, appoints and removes department heads and employees, executes laws, recommends activities to the council, submits reports, submits a proposed budget, and performs other duties directed by ordinance.

 Mayors, county executives, city managers, and staff do not make policy decisions.
-However, they have strong influence on the policy-making process and its resultant decisions.
+However, they have strong influence on the policymaking process and its resultant decisions.
 For example, they propose budgets, oversee the studies and analyses carried out by staff, and make policy recommendations to councils.
 Through their ongoing contacts with key interest groups, elected and appointed chief administrative officers and department heads influence (and are influenced by) other participants in the policy development process.

 Policy development processes are most effective and productive when key players work well together.
 Each party has a role to play and has defined responsibilities.
 Conflicts often develop when the legitimate needs and roles of one party are not understood by another.
 Here are some suggestions that might make the policy development process more effective: